chris-schmitz/vue-2-to-do/README.md

 **NOTE that the host address includes `http://` does _not_ include the trailing forwardslash**.

 Also note that you could just run `npm run build` and use the `index.html` file found at the root of the project and the `dist/build.js` file on whatever web server you want, but the webpack-dev-server that the `npm run dev` script spins up is good enough for our project.

+Also also note that if you host your API on a different domain from this clinet you'll want to make sure your API and/or web server has CORS enabled.

 ### For client developers